walmartlabs/concord-website/docs/plugins-v2/git.md

 available from a form value, an external invocation of the process or as output parameter from the `createPr` action.

-The example below uses the pull request identifier `myPrId`, that was populated with a value in the `createPr` action above. `prComment` is the string that is posted to the pull request as a comment.
+The example below uses the pull request identifier `createResponse.prId`, that was return from the `createPr` action above. `prComment` is the string that is posted to the pull request as a comment.
 The `accessToken` used determines the user adding the comment.